 Blazed Gratings

 Spectrometers use either a diffraction grating or a prism to split incoming light into its constituent wavelengths.
 There are various types of diffraction gratings available, such as reflective or transmission, ruled or holographic.
-One commonly used type is the blazed diffraction grating, as seen in the Ossila Optical Spectrometer.
+One commonly used type is the blazed diffraction grating, which is used across our range of spectroscopy equipment:

 Spectrometer blazed (sawtooth) diffraction grating